Marcellin Desboutin: Biography

 To make his living, he studied engraving and began a series of drypoint sketches while showing his paintings in exhibitions.
 He participated in the second exhibition of the Impressionists with six paintings, including Street Singer and The Cellist.
 He made many portraits of his friends including Edgar Degas, Auguste Renoir, Berthe Morisot, Pierre Puvis de Chavannes, Eugène Labiche, Nina de Villard, Erik Satie, Joséphin Péladan, Edmond and Jules de Goncourt.

 In 1880, longing for the sun drove him to move to Nice, where he remained until 1888.

-With the discovery, in a villa in Grasse, of five compositions by Fragonard, Desboutin made five wonderful interpretive drypoints: Surprise, Rendezvous, Confidence, the Lover Crowned and Abandoned.
+With the discovery, in a villa in Grasse, of five compositions by Fragonard, Desboutin made five interpretive drypoints: Surprise, Rendezvous, Confidence, the Lover Crowned and Abandoned.

 La Sortie de bébé, etching by Marcellin Desboutin, in L'Eau forte en 1879, Paris, Veuve A. Cadart.

 Back in Paris, he helped found the Second National Society of Fine Arts and celebrated his appointment in the order of the Legion of Honour on 8 June 1895 with two hundred guests presided over by Puvis de Chavannes, in one of his favorite restaurants of Montmartre, giving the toast, "Gentlemen, drink to Manet in painting, in Chabrier music, Villiers and Duranty in literature!"

 He returned to Nice in 1896 and worked there until his death there in 1902.

 As a writer, Desboutin, besides Maurice of Saxony, is the author of a translation of Byron's Don Juan and of a drama performed in the late 1880s, Madame Roland.

 Desboutin himself posed for Manet, Renoir and Degas.
 He is depicted in Degas' famous 1876 painting L'Absinthe.
 Two of his sons, André Desboutin–known as Mycho—(1870-1937) and Jean Desboutin—known as Tchiquine—(1878-1951), were also artists; the latter a noted photographer.
 He frequently depicted them in his work.